-The delay in the release of a plan has irked the Saskatchewan Urban Municipalities Association (SUMA), which has complained that municipalities are unable to prepare.
+Saskatchewan was the final province to announce its plan for legal pot.
+The delay irked the Saskatchewan Urban Municipalities Association (SUMA), which has complained that municipalities are unable to prepare.

 In Manitoba, the province has said it will pursue a "hybrid model" for selling marijuana.
 The Liquor and Gaming Authority (LGA) will regulate the purchase, storage, distribution and retail of cannabis while the Manitoba Liquor and Lotteries Corporation (MBLL) will secure and track supply of cannabis sold in the province.

-But as in Alberta, the private sector will be responsible for selling the product.
+But as in Alberta and Saskatchewan, the private sector will be responsible for selling the product.